andrew01144/OpaAdminScripts/README.md

 opaextractswitchports
   List all switch ports, both online and offline.

+opaextractbadports
+  List all the ports in the fabric that appear to be a bad state.
+  It will find ports with cables but no link, ports in in Training, etc.

 opalinks
   Like opaextractsellinks, but generates two lines for each link, one in each orientation.